maayanzahavi/YouTubeProject-CppServer/README.md

 # C++ Server

-## How to Run the Server
+## Run the Server

-To run the C++ server, follow these steps:
+1. Clone the repository to your local machine.

-1. **Clone the Repository**: Clone the repository to your local machine.
+2. Open a terminal in the cloned folder.
-2. **Navigate to the Server Directory**: Open a terminal in the cloned folder.
+3. In `src/main.cpp`, change the server port number if needed.
-3. **Run the Server**: Execute the following command to start the server:
+4. Execute the following command to start the server:
    ```bash
    ./server